zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 ## Set up configurations in launch.json

 Once delve is installed, you can either press `F5` or go to the Code debug viewlet and select the configuration gear.
-If you are using Visual Studio Code 1.8.1 or below, you will see a pop up asking you to select your environment.
-Select 'Go'.

 You will now see a `launch.json` file created for your workspace, which will contain the configurations for debugging.
 By default, there would be a single configuration as below: